wxsms/vuepress-theme-mini/README.md

 Almost the same as default but without comment.

-### ArticleIndex
+### Archive

-Display an article archive base on the folder structure or `articleIndex` param in YAML frontmatter.
+Display an article archive base on the folder structure or `archive` param in YAML frontmatter.

-For example: if you place a `README.md` with `layout: ArticleIndex` inside `posts` folder, then it will content all articles inside `posts` folder.
-You can also place it under root folder with `articleIndex: '/posts'` frontmatter (Regex is supported).
+For example: if you place a `README.md` with `layout: Archive` inside `posts` folder, then it will content all articles inside `posts` folder.
+You can also place it under root folder with `postsDir: '/posts'` frontmatter (Regex is supported).

-### ArticleWithExcerptPager
+### Pager

 Display and article pager with excerpts, you probably want to use this on the home page.